Save ransomware removal instructions

 What is Save ransomware?

-Save is yet another high-risk ransomware from Dharma family.
-Following successful infiltration, Save encrypts most of stored files and appends filenames with victim's unique ID, as well as developers' email address and ".save" extension (e.g., "sample.jpg" would be renamed to something like "sample.jpg.id-1E857D00.[email@example.com].save".
-Additionally, Save opens a pop-up window and drops "RETURN FILES.txt" text file on victim's desktop.
-This ransomware was firstly discovered by malware security researcher who goes by the name of safety.
+First discovered by malware security researcher, safety, Save is yet another high-risk ransomware infection from the Dharma family.
+Following successful infiltration, Save encrypts most stored files and appends filenames with the victim's unique ID, the developers' email address, and the ".save" extension (e.g., "sample.jpg" might be renamed to a filename such as "sample.jpg.id-1E857D00.[firstname.lastname@example.org].save".
+Additionally, Save opens a pop-up window and stores the "RETURN FILES.txt" text file on the desktop.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-There are dozens of ransomware-type infections similar to Save (e.g., Guesswho, Basilisque Locker, Boooam).
-As with Save, listed examples also compromise data and make ransom demands.
-Size of ransom and type of encryption algorithm used are usually the only major differences.
-Unluckily, most of ransomware employ cryptographies like RSA, AES, and similar that generate unique decryption keys.
-For this reason, it is virtually impossible to restore data without developers interference.
-The only possible scenarios are ransomware not being fully developed and/or having certain bugs/flaws (i.e., the key is hard-coded, stored locally, or similar).
-We highly recommend to maintain regular data backups.
-However, bear in mind that locally stored backups will be compromised together with regular data.
-Therefore, you should store them in a remote server/unplugged storage device.
-There's also a chance that used server/storage device will be damaged.
-For this reason, we recommend to have multiple backup copies stored in different locations.
+There are dozens of ransomware-type infections similar to Save including, for example, Guesswho, Basilisque Locker, and Boooam.
+As with Save, these examples also compromise data and make ransom demands.
+Size of ransom and type of encryption algorithm used are commonly the only major differences.
+Unfortunately, most ransomware employ cryptographies such as RSA, AES, and similar, that generate unique decryption keys.
+Therefore, it is virtually impossible to restore data without developers' involvement.
+The only possible scenarios are the ransomware not being fully developed or having certain bugs/flaws (e.g., the key is hard-coded, stored locally, or similar).
+We strongly recommend that you maintain regular backups, however, locally stored backups are compromised with regular data.
+Therefore, store them on a remote server or unplugged storage device.
+There is always a chance that servers and storage devices can be damaged and, therefore, we recommend that you have multiple backup copies stored in different locations.

 How did ransomware infect my computer?

-The way developers proliferate Save is currently unconfirmed.
-Nevertheless, such infections are usually distributed using the following methods/tools: unofficial software download sources, email spam campaigns, trojans, and fake software updaters/cracks.
-Third party download sources (P2P [Peer-to-Peer] networks, freeware download/free file hosting sites, etc.) are used when presenting malware as legitimate software.
-Crooks merely trick users into downloading and installing malware manually.
-Spam campaigns allow crooks to send hundreds of thousands of deceptive emails that contain messages encouraging recipients to open malicious attachments links/files.
-It is very likely for these attachments to be presented as receipts, invoices, bills, or other important documents - this is being done to create the impression of legitimacy and increase the chance of tricking recipients.
-Trojans are malicious applications that stealthily infiltrate computers with the intention of injecting malware.
-Fake updaters infect computers by exploiting outdated software's bugs/flaws or merely downloading and installing malware rather than actual updates.
-Fake cracks also work very similarly.
-Instead of granting access to paid features, fake cracking tools inject malware into the system.
-In summary, the main reasons for computer infections are poor knowledge and reckless behavior.
+The way developers proliferate Save is currently unconfirmed, however, these infections are usually distributed using the following methods/tools: unofficial software download sources, spam email campaigns, trojans, and fake software updaters and 'cracks'.
+Third party download sources (P2P [Peer-to-Peer] networks, freeware download/free file hosting sites, etc.) are used to present malware as legitimate software.
+Criminals trick users into manually downloading and installing malware.
+Spam campaigns allow criminals to send hundreds of thousands of deceptive emails that contain messages encouraging recipients to open malicious attachments links/files.
+These attachments might be presented as receipts, invoices, bills, or other important documents - this is to give the impression of legitimacy and increase the chance of tricking recipients.
+Trojans are malicious applications that stealthily infiltrate computers to inject malware.
+Fake updaters infect computers by exploiting outdated software bugs/flaws or downloading and installing malware rather than updates.
+Fake cracks also work in a similar fashion.
+Rather than granting access to paid features, fake cracking tools inject malware into the system.
+In summary, the main reasons for computer infections are poor knowledge of these threats and careless behavior.